salesforce/lwc-rfcs/text/0112-server-engine.md

 #### Runtime injection of the rendering APIs

-The second approach is to **abstract the DOM APIs and the core UI framework** which is what [React](https://github.com/facebook/react/tree/master/packages/react-dom), [Vue](https://github.com/vuejs/vue-next/tree/master/packages/runtime-dom) and [Angular](https://github.com/angular/angular/tree/master/packages/platform-browser/src) did.
-This consists of creating an indirection between the rendering APIs and the core framework code.
+The second approach is to **abstract the DOM APIs and the core UI framework**.
+This is what [React](https://github.com/facebook/react/tree/master/packages/react-dom), [Vue](https://github.com/vuejs/vue-next/tree/master/packages/runtime-dom), and [Angular](https://github.com/angular/angular/tree/master/packages/platform-browser/src) do.
+This involves an indirection between the DOM APIs and the core framework code.
 The indirection is injected at runtime depending on the environment.
 When loaded in the browser, the rendering APIs create DOM `Element` and set DOM `Attribute` on the elements.
-While when loaded on the server the rendering APIs are manipulating string to create the serialized version of the components on the fly.
+When loaded on the server, the rendering APIs manipulate strings to serialize components on the fly.

-When used with a type-safe language like TypesScript, it is possible to ensure at compile time that all the rendering APIs are fulfilled in all the environments.
-By injecting this indirection at runtime, it also ensures that component code doesn't have access to any DOM APIs when running on the server.
+When used with a type-safe language like TypesScript, it is possible to ensure at compile time that all the rendering APIs are fulfilled in all environments.
+By injecting this indirection at runtime, it also ensures that component code doesn't have access to actual DOM APIs when running on the server.

-From a drawback perspective, introducing this a layer of indirection between the core logic and underlying APIs might introduce a performance overhead and increase the overall size of the engine.
+From a drawback perspective, introducing this layer of indirection between the core logic and underlying APIs might introduce a performance overhead and increase the overall size of the engine.

 To inject the rendering APIs depending on the environment, we would need to create a different entry point per environment.
 Below you can find some pseudo-code for each entry point.
 The two entry points use the same `createComponent` abstraction to create an LWC component but pass a different renderer specific to the target environment.